balcieren/minesweeper/README.md

 ### About

-The project was developed for Object-Oriented Programming - Laboratory by Eren Balci using C++.
+The project was developed for Wrocław University of Science and Technology - Object-Oriented Programming - Laboratory by Eren Balci using C++.

 ### History of the game